All About TOPIK Test – The Complete Guide

 Is there any special eligibility criteria for the exam?

-No. Anyone who is studying or have studied Korean Language can sit in the exam.
+No. Anyone studying Korean Language (at an institution or by self-study) can appear in the exam.

-What will be the validity period of my TOPIK score ?
+What is the validity period of TOPIK score?

 Test Result Announcements

-- Level applied, area-specific score, total score, average score, and pass or fail will be declared on scroe report
+– Level applied, area-specific score, total score, average score, and pass or fail are declared on score report

 Score report shipping

-For people who appeared in the test overseas, all score reports sent to the affiliated institution of that nation, who will be responsible for distributing to each testee.
+For people who appeared in the test overseas, all score reports are sent to the affiliated institution of that nation, who will be responsible for distributing to each test taker.

-Those who took the test overseas can confirm their score on the website (www.topik.go.kr).
+Those who took the test overseas can also confirm their score on the website (www.topik.go.kr).

 Printing the Score Report

-**For more information on the TOPIK test you can visit the official sitehttp://www.topik.go.kr.
+**For more information on the TOPIK test you can visit the official site https://www.topik.go.kr or email us on email@example.com.